MGD looks different for different patients

 Following your consultation, your eye doctor will develop a Customized Treatment Plan to help relieve some of the dry eye symptoms you may be experiencing.
 Dry Eye is a chronic condition, but it can be controlled with some or all of the following treatment options:

-- Lipiflow: Lipiflow is a 12 minute, in-office procedure that uses thermal heat and pulsation to help remove blockage in the meibomian glands, and increase flow of oil into the tear film.
+- Lipiflow: an in-office treatment that uses thermal heat and pulsation to help remove blockage in the meibomian glands, and increase flow of oil into the tear film.
 Increased oil secretion decreases the evaporation of tears from the ocular surface.
-This treatment has been shown to be quite effective in reducing the dry eye symptoms that patients experience.
+This treatment has been shown to be quite effective in reducing dry eye symptoms.

-- Intense Pulsed Light (IPL) is an in-office, energy based therapy that works to control the inflammatory process and stop the viscious cycle of inflammation, reducing the need for medications and providing long lasting results.
+- Intense Pulsed Light (IPL): an in-office, energy based therapy that works to control the inflammatory process and stop the viscious cycle of inflammation, reducing the need for medications and providing long lasting results.

 - Punctal Plugs may be inserted in the corners of the inner eyelids to limit tear drainage.